clemsgrs/dinov2/README.md

       --output_root /path/to/output/folder
     ```

-    This file will record:
+    The `entries.npy` file will record:
     - a dummy class index (we set it to 0 for all images since we’re not using classes)
+    - a unique filename index for each image
     - the start and end offsets of each image within the tarball file

-    - the filename of each image
+    The `file_indices.npy` file consists in a dictionnary mapping filename index to corresponding filename (as a string).

 4. (optional) doublecheck the `entries.npy` file matches the tarball file